dinesh-kumar-07/dinesh-kumar-07/README.md

 <h1 align="center"> Hi ! <img width="4%" src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif"> I'm Dinesh Kumar M R</h1>

-<h3 align="center">A passionate ML Engineer, Web developer from India</h3>
+<h3 align="center">A passionate ML Engineer, Software developer from India</h3>

 I am excited to apply my skills and knowledge as a web developer and machine learning engineer.
-With a strong background in programming languages such as Python, JavaScript, and Node.js, as well as experience in machine learning, web development, and data analysis, I am confident in my ability to deliver outstanding results.
-My experience in Linux and virtual machines and understanding of cyber security further enhances my skillset.
+With a strong background in programming languages such as Python, C/C++, and Node.js, as well as experience in machine learning, web development, and data science, I am confident in my ability to deliver outstanding results.
+My experience in data structures and networking concepts further enhances my skillset.
 I am eager to continue learning and growing in this field and am excited for the opportunity to make a positive impact.